Schiffer variations and the generic Torelli theorem for hypersurfaces: Introduction

-and the paper \cite{cagri} in turn describes (\ref{eqivhs}) using the isomorphisms (\ref{eqresidue}) as follows: \begin{theo} Via the isomorphisms (\ref{eqresidue}), the maps (\ref{eqivhs}) identify up to a coefficient to the map induced by multiplication in $R_f^*$.
+and the paper \cite{cagri} in turn describes (\ref{eqivhs}) using the isomorphisms (\ref{eqresidue}) as follows: \begin{theo} Via the isomorphisms (\ref{eqresidue}), the maps (\ref{eqivhs}) identify up to a scalar coefficient with the map induced by multiplication in $R_f^*$.
 In other words, the following diagram is commutative up to a coefficient